-Come Dive with Jamantas in Santa Maria Island, the Azores & Much More
+Dive with Jamantas in Santa Maria Island, Azores, and Uncover an Ocean of Adventures

 Also lending itself to a Caribbean island feel is the fact that Santa Maria Island is more flat compared to the other Azores Islands, thus completing its sandy beach vibe scene.
 And did we mention the fact that you can actually swim in Santa Maria Island´s warm crystal waters all year round?
 Put that in the plus column for the pros of putting this appealing Azores Island on your “Must See” list.